Introduction

 The NIEHS-funded Children’s Health Study at the University of Southern California is one of the largest studies of the long-term effects of air pollution on children’s respiratory health.
 Among its findings:

-• Children living near busy roads are at increased risk for asthma.
+- Children living near busy roads have an increased chance of developing asthma.

-• Children with asthma who were exposed to high levels of air pollutants were more likely to develop bronchitis symptoms.
+- Children who were exposed to high levels of air pollutants were more likely to develop bronchitis symptoms in adulthood.

 Other studies on women and children

-• In New York City, prenatal exposure to air pollution may play a role in childhood ADHD-related behavior problems.
+- Prenatal exposure to air pollution may play a role in the development of ADHD-related behavior problems in childhood.

 Older adults

-• Air pollution was linked to a greater chance of developing several neurological disorders, including Parkinson's disease, Alzheimer's disease, and other dementias.
-Hospital admissions data from 63 million older adults in the U.S., obtained over 17 years (2000-2016), was analyzed along with estimated PM 2.5 concentrations by zip code to conduct the study.
+- Air pollution was linked to a greater chance of developing several neurological disorders, including Parkinson's disease, Alzheimer's disease, and other dementias.
+Hospital admissions data from 63 million older adults in the U.S., obtained over 17 years (2000-2016), was analyzed along with estimated PM2.5 concentrations by zip code to conduct the study.
+Another study with data from 10-year long exposures also found a relationship between CO and PM2.5 and an increased chance of developing Parkinson’s disease.

 Rural dwellers